Search by Keyword

 Live Performances

-Although written in the later part of 1962, it appears that The Beatles chose not to perform the song throughout the remainder of that year, possibly holding on to it for consideration for the b-side of their second EMI single, which of course didn't happen.
-The many hours of performing that was demanded of them in their Hamburg sets may have been a motivation for them to include it, but they instead decided to keep it under wraps.
+Although it was written in the latter part of 1962, it appears that the group chose not to perform the song throughout the rest of that year, possibly holding on to it for consideration as the b-side of their next EMI single, which of course didn't happen.
+The enormous amount of performance hours that were demanded of the band in their Hamburg sets could have motivated them to incorporate this new song into their act, but they instead decided to keep it under wraps.

-It is no secret that “Do You Want To Know A Secret” was not considered a favorite among the band members.
-Because of this, and with the song being considered a Billy J. Kramer song by May of 1963, it had a short performance life as a Beatles song.
-It was included as a George Harrison spotlight early on, even at a concert in Sheffield the day after they recorded the song in the recording studio.
-They also performed it during their Tommy Roe / Chris Montez tour between March 9th and 31st, as well as on their Roy Orbison tour from May 18th through June 9th of 1963.
+It is no secret that “Do You Want To Know A Secret” wasn't considered a favorite among the band members.
+Because of this, and with it being considered a Billy J. Kramer song by May of 1963, it received a somewhat short performance life as a Beatles song.
+It did get included as a George Harrison spotlight early on, even at a concert in Sheffield the day after the group recorded the song at EMI Studios.
+They performed the song during their Tommy Roe/Chris Montez tour from March 9th and 31st, and then again during their Roy Orbison tour between May 18th through June 9th of 1963.
 The last known performance of the song was on June 30th, 1963 at the ABC Cinema in Norfolk.

 Even though the single became a major US hit ten months later, The Beatles never saw fit to perform the song in the states.
-Billy J. Kramer’s version was relatively unknown on American shores, and remains that way to this day, but The Beatles still considered it a “Kramer” song and unfit to promote through performances after July of 1963.
-Their dislike of the song was also an influence for them to discontinue performing it, focusing instead on what they considered as the more mature lyrics and songwriting styles of their recent releases.
-The band preferred the rocking “Roll Over Beethoven” as the Harrison spotlight in their live performances instead of the mellow “Do You Want To Know A Secret.”
+Billy J. Kramer’s British hit rendition went relatively unnoticed on US shores, and it remains that way to this day.
+Nevertheless, The Beatles considered this a “Kramer” song and therefore unfit for playing anywhere after June of 1963.
+It was also their disliking it that contributed to their decision to discontinue performing it live, focusing instead on what the band considered the more mature lyrics and songwriting styles found in their recent releases.
+They preferred the rocking “Roll Over Beethoven” as the Harrison spotlight in their live performances instead of the mellow “Do You Want To Know A Secret.”

 Conclusion

-One thing that the song accomplished back in mid 1964 was an increase to The Beatles credibility, especially with the parents of the screaming teenagers who wouldn’t stop talking about their latest heroes.
-This was the eighth US Top 40 hit from the group, all of which preceeding it were rock and roll songs.
+One thing that this song accomplished back in mid 1964 was a large increase to The Beatles credibility, especially among all of the concerned parents of the screaming teenagers who just would not stop talking about their latest heroes.
+This was the eighth US Top 40 hit from the group, each one of those preceeding it being rock and roll songs.
 With this song, as with “P.S.
-I Love You” six weeks later, The Beatles first showed themselves to the American public at large as capable of writing a tender love ballad.
+I Love You” six weeks later, The Beatles first showed themselves to the American public at large as capable of also composing tender love ballads.
 American parents had to take notice that there was more to them than decadence, long hair and rock and roll.

-The impact of this song was no different from that of the huge American Beatle hits that surrounded it: “Can’t Buy Me Love” and “Love Me Do.”
-Yet both of these songs are well represented within the realm of the recording media to this day.
-“Do You Want To Know A Secret” seems to be easily forgotten as the monster hit that it was.
-No, it wasn’t just another album track on their first album.
-It was a delicate and melodic ingredient that had a definite place in making up Beatlemania of 1964.
+The impact this song had acheived in the US was very similar to the huge Beatles' hits that surrounded it on the Billboard Hot 100, these being “Can’t Buy Me Love” and “Love Me Do.”
+Yet both of these songs are very well represented within the realm of the recording media to this day.
+“Do You Want To Know A Secret” seems to be easily forgotten about as the monster hit that it was.
+No, it was not just a deep track on the "Please Please Me" LP.
+It was a delicate and very melodic ingredient in making up the Beatlemania of 1964.

 Song Summary